cocallaw/AzWVD-HostSetup/README.md

 # WVD Host Multitool Script

-To run this PowerShell Script on your WVD Host VM you can run the command below -
+To run this PowerShell Script on your WVD Host VM run the command below -

 `Invoke-Expression $(Invoke-WebRequest -uri aka.ms/wvdhostps -UseBasicParsing).Content`

+To download a local copy of the latest version of the script run the command below -

+`Invoke-WebRequest -Uri aka.ms/wvdhostps -OutFile Run-WVDHostSetup.ps1`

 The WVD Host Multitool Script provides the ability to perform basic WVD Host configuration operation to simplify setup, testing and troubleshooting with WVD Host VMs.